anjalidobhal/anjalidobhal/README.md

 - 👋 Hi, I’m @anjalimehra
-- 👀 This document is based on CIND 820 - Data Analytics Project
+- 👀 This document is based on CIND 820 - Big Data Analytics Project
 - 🌱 My Project title is Proactive Disclosure - Annual Expenditures on Travel, Hospitality and Conferences - Annual Expenditures on Travel, Hospitality and Conferences